odiedo/invoice-generator-net/README.md

 4. The invoice will update automatically as you type.
 5. Once you are satisfied with the invoice, click the "Print Invoice" button to print or save it as a PDF.

+## Contributing
+Contributions are welcome!
+Please follow these steps to contribute:
+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Make your changes.
+4. Commit your changes with a descriptive message.
+5. Push your changes to your forked repository.
+6. Create a pull request with a detailed description of your changes.